QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

 \subsection{Implications for Quantum Gravity}

 We have explored the algebraic constraints on the topological boundary and their physical significance.
 In this subsection, we will examine the implications of these algebraic properties within the symmetry framework for Quantum Gravity.
 Specifically, we will first demonstrate how the topological boundary addresses the factorization puzzle.
-Following this, we will show that the Lorentzian-signature out-of-time-ordered correlation function is entirely encoded in the Moore-Seiberg data of 2D CFTs, revealing Chaos from (topological) Order.
+Following this, we will show that the second-sheet analytic continuation of the conformal blocks entering the Lorentzian out-of-time-ordered correlator is exactly determined by the Moore-Seiberg data of 2D CFTs, revealing Chaos from (topological) Order.